Do you have a complaint?

 If you have a complaint about your contact with a GZA healthcare provider, it is best to talk to that specific person.
 Your care provider will always listen to you and help you find a solution.

-If you prefer not to talk to your care provider, or you do not agree, you can make your complaint known to us via the form on our website.
+If you prefer not to talk to your care provider, or you do not agree, you can make your complaint known to us via the form below.
 This can be done in English or Dutch.

 Need help with filling in the form?